Volunteer for the FSF and GNU

 - Contribute to the GNU Project.
 Check out the many ways to contribute directly to the GNU Project.

 Are you a GNU/Linux user?

-- Send us information about what hardware your GNU/Linux system runs on, so that we can build a searchable resource for people who want to make sure that they are buying hardware that is compatible with free software.
-We have started this resource at http://www.fsf.org/resources/hw, but we need a lot of help to get it going.
+- Send us information about what hardware your GNU/Linux system runs on, to help build our searchable resource for people who want to make sure that they are buying hardware that is compatible with free software.

 - Send us a testimonial describing how you use free software in your business or personal life.
 We post them at http://www.fsf.org/resources/testimonials.
 You can send them to email@example.com.

 - Contribute to the Free Software Directory.
 We have over 4,000 packages listed in the Directory already, but there are plenty more that we don't know about yet, and sometimes the entries that we do have fall out of date or have errors.
 Read the full instructions for how to help.

 - Volunteer as a “Freedom Verifier” to check whether a given distribution contains only free software, so it can be included on the list of free distributions.

 Are you multilingual?

 - Be a Translator.
 To help make our pages accessible to all languages, and contact firstname.lastname@example.org if you are willing to help.